Resources – Play games

 Working with floppy disks and CD-ROMs can be difficult, especially if you’re worried about wear-and-tear or don’t have a disc drive on your device of choice.
 Luckily, you can extract the “image” from most discs and simulate a disc drive on your computer.

-The most thorough tool out there for CD-ROM image management for Windows is DAEMON Tools.
-Multiple versions exist depending on how intense you want to get; DAEMON Tools Lite is free and has most basic functionality (ignore the price tag on the website), but watch out for adware that it might ask you to install during setup.
-Pricier Pro and Ultra versions are probably unnecessary unless you’re managing hundreds of disc image files or an enterprise user.
+One of the more widely recommended CD-ROM image management programs is Virtual CloneDrive, which is lightweight and fully free to use.
+Personally, I use DAEMON Tools Lite.
+DAEMON Tools is also a powerful, free program (ignore the price tag on the website), but watch out for adware that it might ask you to install during setup.
+The pricier Pro and Ultra versions are unnecessary.
 Alcohol 120% is also recommended for Windows but must be purchased.
+You might also consider the free tool WinCDEmu.

-For creating images with other programs on Windows, InfraRecorder is a recommended open- source option.
-The earlier 184.108.40.206 version of ImgBurn can handle image creation for CD-ROMs with audio tracks.
-Also consider the commercial program IsoBuster for potentially damaged or difficult-to-read discs, unusual formats, or interacting with virtual machine image files.
+In terms of other disc image creation tools on Windows, InfraRecorder is a simple open-source option, though it can run into issues with CDs with audio tracks.
+ImgBurn can handle image creation for CD-ROMs with audio tracks (be sure to download it from MajorGeeks.com; other downloads links, even from the official ImgBurn website, include spyware).
+The commercial program IsoBuster can also rip potentially damaged or difficult-to-read discs, unusual formats, or interacting with virtual machine image files.

-Mac OS X’s built-in Disk Utility program can handle disc image creation and usage.
+macOS’s built-in Disk Utility program can handle disc image creation and usage.
 Follow the help within the program for assistance.
-You can also purchase a Mac version of DAEMON Tools if you want greater control and management.
+You can also control disc images using the Terminal command hdiutil.

 For Linux distros, refer to Ubuntu Community Help Wiki’s IsoImage page, which contains subsections for creating, running, and managing disc images.
 These pages are obviously geared towards Ubuntu, the programs and terminal commands they reference may work with other distros too.

-(I honestly don’t know enough about Linux to recommend a disc image program for any distros.
+(I honestly don’t know enough about Linux to recommend a disc image script.
 Please help if you know anything!)